jeandersonbc/real-estate-ml/README.md

 # Practicing End-to-End Machine Learning projects!

+This repository is a dummy project to follow my reading on the amazing book "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow".
+More precisely, Chapter 2 :smile:

 ## Context
-You are working in a Real Estate company and your boss requested a ML model to predict house prices.
+You are working in a Real Estate company and your boss requests a ML model to predict house prices.
 Your boss tells you that your ML system will be a component in a larger system that provides advices, therefore, it is critical to revenue.